Canine Ambassador Program

 - Canadian Kennel Club Canine Good Neighbour certification

-- trainer will visit the school site during the first year of implementation
+- a visit from a trainer to the site within the year after implementation

 - ongoing communication with the trainer and site administrator, once the teams are active in the location